I am currently a Member of Technical Staff at Anthropic working on large language

 I also play piano in my free time, particularly chamber music.
 You can listen to some of my music here on SoundCloud.

-I've studied with Nadine Bowder, George Lopez, Michael Skelly, and Julia Hamos, and performed at masterclasses with Wolfram Koessel, Anne-Marie McDermott, Ray Chen, Frank Glazer, and others.
-At Columbia I performed with the Columbia Music Performanace Program.
+I've studied with Naydene Bowder, George Lopez, Michael Skelly, and Julia Hamos, and performed at masterclasses with Wolfram Koessel, Anne-Marie McDermott, Ray Chen, Frank Glazer, and others.
+At Columbia I performed with the Columbia Music Performance Program.

 I was a winner of the Bay Chamber Competition, the Bangor Symphony Orchestra Concerto Competition, and the Columbia Music Performance Program Carnegie Hall Competition.
 I was also a finalist in the A. Ramon Rivera Competition.